yh1126611/promoter_methylation_calculations/README.md

 ![Sample visualization generated from scatterplot_gene.R](./scatterplot_gene/scatterplot_gene_sample.png)

 ## Instructions for use
-Prepare a data frame format file with columns Distance, MP and Class indicating distance and MP of CpG and which class it belongs to, respectively.
-Run function indicating input file, the column indicating class information and which class you want to visualize i.e.
+Prepare a data frame format object in R with columns: `Distance`, `MP` and `Class`, indicating distance from site of interest (e.g. *ACTB* TSS in the case of demo data) and MP of CpG and which class it belongs to, respectively.
+Run function indicating input file, the column indicating class information and which class you want to visualize

+i.e.
 ```
 plot_gene_mp(<Data_frame>, <Class_column_name>, <Class_of_interest>)
 ```